Written by: Teresa Pitman

 McKee and her husband, Mike Pownall, of McKee-Pownall Equine Services in Campbellville, ON, have one of two standing MRI machines in Canada at their practice.
 For them, it has revolutionized the way they diagnose and provide care.
 “As a vet, it is so satisfying to be able to provide a diagnosis,” says Pownall.
 “Clients often spend a lot of money having various tests done trying to figure out what is going on, or they leave the horse in a stall for months to rest only to find he’s lame again a week after he resumes work.
 The MRI gives us so much more information.”

-The MRI process
+The MRI process involved with advanced diagnostic imaging

 The horse is brought to the clinic and has his shoes removed.
 An x-ray may be done to ensure there are no nail fragments in the hoof, because any metal can affect the imaging.
 Pownall recalls a case where they were unable to get a clear image because the horse’s owner, who was holding the lead rope, had some embedded metal in his leg.
 The owner left the room and the MRI proceeded without further problems.